rsennrich/ParZu/README.md

 Additionally, the parser requires the following software and licenses:

-- A POS-Tagger using the STTS tagset: (for instance TreeTagger: http://www.ims.uni-stuttgart.de/projekte/corplex/TreeTagger/)
+- A POS-Tagger using the STTS tagset: (for instance clevertagger: https://github.com/rsennrich/clevertagger)
 - A tool for morphological analysis (not required, but strongly recommended).
 Supported:
    - Zmorge: http://kitt.ifi.uzh.ch/kitt/zmorge/ (open source; recommended)
    - Morphisto: http://code.google.com/p/morphisto/ (open source; non-commercial)
    - Gertwol: http://www2.lingsoft.fi/cgi-bin/gertwol (proprietary; might be deprecated in the future)

-For development and testing, we recommend Tüba-D/Z, which you can obtain at http://www.sfs.uni-tuebingen.de/tuebadz.shtml (free download for academic use).
+For development and testing, we recommend Tüba-D/Z or the Hamburg Dependency Treebank HDT (free download for academic use).
-See the section below on how to extract and integrate statistical information from Tüba-D/Z into the system.
+See the section below on how to extract and integrate statistical information from Tüba-D/Z or the HDT into the system.

 INSTALLATION
 ------------